gofiber/fiber/docs/api/middleware/csrf.md

 When using this pattern, this middleware uses our [Storage](https://github.com/gofiber/storage) package to support various databases through a single interface.
 The default configuration for Storage saves data to memory.
 See [Custom Storage/Database](#custom-storagedatabase) for customizing the storage.
 :::

-#### Synchronizer Token Pattern (Session)
+#### Synchronizer Token Pattern (with Session)

-When using this middleware with a user session, the middleware can be configured to store the token in the session.
+When using this middleware with a user session, the middleware can be configured to store the token within the session.
 This method is recommended when using a user session, as it is generally more secure than the Double Submit Cookie Pattern.

 When using this pattern it's important to regenerate the session when the authorization status changes, this will also delete the token.
 See: [Token Lifecycle](#token-lifecycle) for more information.